What is Ammonium phosphate?

 Ammonium phosphate is an unstable compound made of ammonium and phosphate salt with the chemical formula (NH4)3PO4.

 Ammonium phosphate is manufactured by mixing together ammonium phosphate and urea in a molten condition.
-Considerable heat is generated which transform the ammonium phosphate sulphate to the molten state.
-It includes a group of nitrogen phosphorus materials mono ammonium phosphates and diammonium phosphates, mixtures of the two or combination with ammonium nitrate or ammonium sulfate.
+Considerable heat is generated which transform the ammonium phosphate to the molten state.
+It includes a group of nitrogen phosphorus materials: mono ammonium phosphates and diammonium phosphates, mixtures of the two or combinations with ammonium nitrate or ammonium sulfate.

 Other names – triammonium phosphate, diazanium hydrogen phosphate

 - Physical Properties of Ammonium phosphate

 |Molecular Weight/ Molar Mass

 |White, tetrahedral crystals